armoniax/amc-dev-docs/docs/API/AMAX-RPC.md

 RPC
 ----
-Describe how to use HTTP RPC.
+Describe how to use HTTP RPC of amnod.

 Content
 ---